What to expect, tips, and how to prepare

 What to expect

 - The photo poses will be up to the baby’s particular mood and my workflow.
-Even though I am happy to accommodate certain requests, it is ALWAYS more important to make sure the baby is comfortable and safe.
+Even though I am happy to accommodate and try my best for your particular requests and preferences, it is ALWAYS more important to make sure the baby is comfortable and safe.

 - We need to crank up the heat!
 Babies do great when it is nice and cozy, it makes them more sleepy.